Skip to main content

 Additional highlights of SLU's B.A. in English include:

-• Through the English Department’s chapter of Sigma Tau Delta, the international English honor society, students take part in social events, present work at conferences, and strengthen the community of SLU students who love literature and writing.
+• A vibrant community: Through the English department’s chapter of Sigma Tau Delta, the English honor society, students take part in social events, present work at conferences, and strengthen the network of SLU students who love literature and writing.

 Curriculum Overview